Visiting Beijing Guide: Everything I Wish I Knew

 Main Travel Tips for Visiting Beijing

 ▢ Bring your passport everywhere you go.
-You will need it to buy tickets, for checkpoints, and to enter main tourist sites.
+You will need it to buy tickets, for checkpoints, and to enter main tourist sites in Beijing.

 Locals usually scan their IDs on a machine.
 You can just hand your passport for them to check.